xregistry/spec/core/spec.md

   OPTIONAL.
 - [`contenttype`](#contenttype-attribute) - OPTIONAL.

-and the following Version specific attributes:
+and the following Version level attributes:

 - [`versionid`](#versionid-attribute) - REQUIRED in responses and document view,
   otherwise OPTIONAL.